klklklo/pyeuvac/README.md

 J. A. Fennelly, D. G. Torr.
 This EUV model provides fluxes in the range 5-105 nm, divided into 20 intervals of 5 nm width and into 17 separate lines.

-If you use pyeuvac or EUVAC model directly or indirectly, please, cite in your research the following paper:
+If you use pyeuvac or Euvac model directly or indirectly, please, cite in your research the following paper:

-1. Richards, P. G., J. A. Fennelly, and D. G. Torr (1994), EUVAC: A solar EUV Flux Model for aeronomic calculations,
+1. Richards, P. G., J. A. Fennelly, and D. G. Torr (1994), Euvac: A solar EUV Flux Model for aeronomic calculations,
 J. Geophys.
 Res., 99(A5), 8981-8992. https://doi.org/10.1029/94JA00518

 # User's guide